1 Introduction

 4 Phocis in the 14th century BC

-In 1365 BC, Deion (or Deion, Deioneus) migrated from Arne to Phocis.
-[34]
+In 1365 BC, Deion (or Deion, Deioneus), son of Aeolus, migrated from Arne of Thessaly to Phocis.
+[27]

 Deion took Diomede, the daughter of Xuthus, as his wife, and had his sons Aenetus, Actor, Phylacus and Cephalus, and a daughter Asterodia.
 [28]